DUOTRAV® Eye Drops

 Things you must do

-Tell all doctors and pharmacists who are treating you that DuoTrav Eye Drops are being used.
+Tell all doctors and pharmacists who are treating you are using DuoTrav Eye Drops.

 Tell your doctor if, for any reason, you have not used DuoTrav Eye Drops exactly as prescribed.
 Otherwise, your doctor may think that it was not effective and change the treatment unnecessarily.